OfficeDev/microsoft-teams-apps-requestateam/README.md

 Begin with the [Solution overview](https://github.com/OfficeDev/microsoft-teams-apps-requestateam/wiki/Solution-overview) to read about what the app does and how it works.

-When you're ready to try out Requesta-a-team app, or to use it in your own organization, follow the steps in the [Deployment guide](https://github.com/OfficeDev/microsoft-teams-apps-requestateam/wiki/DeployementGuide).
+When you're ready to try out Request-a-team app, or to use it in your own organization, follow the steps in the [Deployment guide](https://github.com/OfficeDev/microsoft-teams-apps-requestateam/wiki/Deployment-guide).

 ## Contributing